Intracellular parasite: Obligate

 The mitochondria in eukaryotic cells may also have originally been such parasites, but ended up forming a mutualistic relationship (endosymbiotic theory).

 Study of obligate pathogens is difficult because they cannot usually be reproduced outside the host.
 However, in 2009 scientists reported a technique allowing the Q-fever pathogen Coxiella burnetii to grow in an axenic culture and suggested the technique may be useful for study of other pathogens.

 Unusual examples

 Polypodium is a rare metazoan (animal) intracellular parasite, distinct from most if not all other intracellular parasites for this reason.
-It lives inside the unfertilized egg cells (oocytes) of fish.
+It lives inside the unfertilized egg cells (oocytes) of fish specifically sturgeons and paddlefish.

 Invasion

 When an intracellular parasite goes to enter a host cell, it is particular about the type of host cell.
 This is because most intracellular parasites are able to infect only a few different cell types.